 Apply at Sydney Water Tap in for:

-For stormwater harvesting, sewer mining and some priority sewerage program connections, call us on 13 20 92 or talk to a Business Customer Representative.
+For stormwater harvesting, sewer mining and some priority sewerage program connections, contact us or talk to a Business Customer Representative.

 Find out about our application requirements for different connection applications.
 Applicants are responsible for the cost of applying and making a connection.